Writing Nag is a pseudonym of blogger Patricia Biro. She writes about home and garden, finance, creative writing, and vintage collectibles.

 I find that the best way to learn a city's haunted history is a walking tour.
 It's great to read about a haunted location, even better to pound the pavement or drive around in a hearse with other fans of the paranormal and learn the stories from people actively working in the paranormal field.
 I've always been a big fan of tours and seek out walking and unique historical tours in whatever city I travel to, so far I have never been disappointed.
 Learning the true stories and the interesting details behind the legends of haunted places always intrigues me.

-Blue Moon Haunted History Tours hosts haunted history walking tours, carriage rides, hearse tours and much more year round.
+Both Colorado Springs and Manitou Springs host history walking tours, and much more year-round.
 You don't have to wait until Halloween!

 The Colorado Springs Pioneers Museum